 PhD Student, Complex Adaptive Systems Science, School of Sustainability

 Motivated by the desire to transcend political aporia – in which communities feel they must choose between two bad choices – with creative solutions the biggest driving force in her work and life.
 At ASU Lauren seeks to design research at the intersection of environmental policy and nature/society studies, to investigate how political decision-making takes place across different scales within complex global systems in support of social-ecological thriving in urban environments.
 To better understand the socio-economic factors underlying resilience, she wants to investigate how people’s capacity to envision their available responses to climate change affects institutional decision-making in urban policy and planning.
 Current focus includes game theory, decision making, natural resource economics and complex adaptive system science.
-Jasmine is an avid yogi and hiker with a love for travel and dark roast coffee.

 No posts were found.